HeapsIO/heaps-doc/H2D-Events-and-Interactivity.md

 # Events and interaction

-Making objects interactive (with the mouse) is done creating a [`h2d.Interactive`](api/h2d/Interactive.html) instance.
-You provide it an interaction area and attach it to a sprite.
-This can be used to implement **buttons for the UI** but also for any other object that responds on being clicked or hovered (for instance *an old wooden chest* opened by mouse or *an enemy* the player hits by clicking on it).
+Making objects interactive (with the mouse) is done by creating a [`h2d.Interactive`](https://heaps.io/api/h2d/Interactive.html) instance.
+You provide it with an interaction area and attach it to a sprite.
+This can be used to implement buttons for the UI, but also for any other object that responds to being clicked or hovered over (for instance, an old wooden chest opened by mouse or an enemy the player hits by clicking on it).

 ```haxe
 var interaction = new h2d.Interactive(300, 100, mySprite);